NOBODY'S INDISCIPLINE For the Improper Use of Quarantine

 Conceived and created by Alice Daneluzzo with the participants of Nobody's Indiscipline 2020

 If what happened is difficult to say, the form this took was clearer: Nobody's Indiscipline was an invitation to make shamelessly improper use of the quarantine.
-Intuition is indebted to Sara Ahmed, to her analysis of the meanings that emerged and flooded with "use" and the political implications of our way of using spaces and objects, which led her to articulate the notion of queer use.
+Intuition is indebted to Sara Ahmed, to her analysis of the apparent and buried meanings of "use" and the political implications of our way of using spaces and objects, which led her to articulate the notion of queer use.
 In the full text of the lecture of the same name, there is much about the possible meanings of queer use and the paths that it paves for that increasingly necessary work of change and reinvention of artistic and cultural institutions.
-In these lines, I borrow the concept to put it into play at a micro level: that of the people who have given body to Nobody's Indiscipline this year, creating an interference in the usual ways of grouping together, of shaping, but also of using quarantine.
+In these lines, I borrow the concept to put it into play at a micro level: that of the people who have given body to Nobody's Indiscipline this year, creating an interference in the usual ways of gathering together, of shaping, but also of using quarantine.

-The meaning of queer use as improper use develops within the semantic field itself of use, which includes: using for a purpose; devoting energy to a goal; taking advantage or exploiting; getting used to it.
+The meaning of queer use as improper use develops within the semantic field of use, which includes: using for a purpose; devoting energy to a goal; taking advantage or exploiting; getting used to it.
 Ahmed defines use as "a relationship and activity that often indicates the function of what is used".
 Use, Ahmed writes, indicates "for what" a certain object is.
 Usage also indicates whom a certain space is for.
-Queer use is therefore to use something for a function other than the intended function, or to use a space intended for something else or others.
-Queer use as improper use is described by Ahmed with several examples, some loaded with joy, such as birds nesting in the mailbox interrupting their normal use, and other loaded with apprehension, such as the boy using the toy intended “for a girl" (Sara Ahmed points out that the very existence of this category is worrying), who is remarked not so much about his behavior with the toy, but rather about the way “the boy is boy”.
-Queer use is also revealing to ourselves by using what was not intended for us.
-Queer use is a light gesture that goes deep, it is a different use that exposes the norms inherent in habitual use and, by breaking them, shows for whom or what a certain activity, a certain object, a certain space is for and whom or what they are not for, thus highlighting the dynamics of inclusion and exclusion inherent in our habitual use of spaces, objects, words.
+Queer use is therefore to use something for a function other than the intended function, or to use a space intended for something or someone else.
+Queer use as improper use is described by Ahmed with several examples, some loaded with joy, such as birds nesting in the mailbox and interrupting their normal use, and other loaded with apprehension, such as the boy using the toy intended “for a girl" (Sara Ahmed points out that the very existence of this category is worrying), who is remarked not so much about his behavior with the toy, but rather about the way “the boy is boy”.
+Queer use is also revealing ourselves to us, as we use what was not intended for us.
+Queer use is a light gesture that goes deep, it is a different use that exposes the norms inherent in habitual use and, by breaking them, shows for whom or what a certain activity, a certain object, a certain space is for, and whom or what they are not for, thus highlighting the dynamics of inclusion and exclusion inherent in our habitual use of spaces, objects, words.

 In the discordance between past editions and present conditions, Nobody's Indiscipline arrived at this 2020 edition just like a scattered group of flamingos in a hypersaline lake.
-The form developed over the years, made up of many bodies and their co-presence in the same space as a function of the exchange of practices, clashed with its relentless inadequacy in the months of quarantine and physical distancing.
+The form developed over the years, made up of many bodies and their co-presence in the same space for the exchange of practices, clashed with its relentless inadequacy in the months of quarantine and physical distancing.
 There was also a reversal in the case of Nobody's, an adaptation animated by a radical unadaptability to the given conditions.
-Sara Ahmed recounts how one different use can in turn open the way to even different uses of a form mindful of another environment, a type of queer use, created the conditions for a further queer use: a collective exercise in the misuse of quarantine.
+Sara Ahmed recounts how using differently can open the way for further different uses.
+In the context of Nobody’s indiscipline, the different use of a form mindful of another environment, a type of queer use, created the conditions for a further queer use: a collective exercise in the misuse of quarantine.

-Participating in Nobody's Indiscipline was like observing the quarantine closely and reading the narrative that was given to this condition in terms of more or less correct and productive uses.
+Participating in Nobody's Indiscipline was like observing the quarantine closely and reading the narrative given to this condition in terms of more or less correct and productive uses.
 You found yourself part of a tacit agreement, made at another time and in many places at once, to make queer use of it.
 To use time and space in ways that had nothing to do with the obligation to be productive or not to be productive; with the pressure to exploit the suspension of time, or to enjoy it, or to suffer from it.
-Making improper use of quarantine and stopping to see the possibilities it would open up.
+Making improper use of quarantine and stopping to see the possibilities that making such improper use would open up.

 What possibilities, between rooms and balconies, remains difficult to say.
 What I was able to see, from the room where I work, was a letting go to the desire and pleasure of what — in the time gap between the change in behavior and the change in the shape of a body — was necessarily dysfunctional.